mattieburkert/theater-sharers/README.md

 Reference images for the project are currently hosted on [Mattie Burkert's University of Oregon webspace](https://pages.uoregon.edu/mburkert/).
 These images are intended for research purposes only and should not be duplicated, reproduced, published, or otherwise reused.

-## Contact Information of Researchers:
+## Contact Information of Researchers
 - Principal Researcher: Dr. Mattie Burkert, Assistant Professor, Department of English, University of Oregon, mburkert@uoregon.edu
 - Research Assistant: Michele Pflug, PhD Candidate, Department of History, University of Oregon, mpflug@uoregon.edu